interbrite/letsencrypt-vesta/README.md

 Update
 ------

-This update adds support for automatic certificate renewals using the "at" job scheduler.
-It also adds support for calling the script from cron jobs for those who prefer to handle auto-renewals via cron.
+This update fixes a critical bug introduced by the removal of v-list-web-domains-alias in Vesta 0.9.8-16.
+We have also switched from doing full web server restarts after installing certificates to doing configuration reloads.

-Since the last release, the Let's Encrypt project decoupled the ACME client from the Let's Encrypt certificate authority.
-This release addresses this change.
-If upgrading, be sure to install the new Certbot client, as the script has now been updated to use it.
+Recently, the Let's Encrypt project decoupled the ACME client from the Let's Encrypt certificate authority.
+If you haven't already done so, be sure to install the new Certbot client, as the script no longer works with letsencrypt-auto.

 Usage
 -----